cgwire/kitsu/docs/batch-action/README.md

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)

-## Create a breakdown list from a CSV file
+## Create a Breakdown List from a CSV File

 You may already have your breakdown list ready in a spreadsheet file.
 With Kitsu, you have two ways to import it; the first is to import a .`csv` file directly, the second is to copy-paste your data directly into Kitsu.